kysolvik/waterbodies-smp/README.md

 ## Code

-For each stage, see the README inside the directory for more information.
+For each stage, see the README inside the directory for more information and examples of how to run each script.

+Note that for steps 2 and 3 you need to set up a LabelBox account and download the API key.
+Save it as a file called 'lb_api_key.txt' in waterbodies-smp/annotation_prep.

 ### 1 - waterbodies-smp/ee_export